pi-sigma/nous-aggregator/README.md

 docker-compose build
 ```

-Start the web container in detached mode (attempting to start the container for the scheduler at this point will result in an error because the database is empty):
+Start the web container in detached mode (attempting to start the container for the scheduler/scraper at this point will result in an error because the database is empty):
 ```sh
 docker-compose up -d web
 ```